libraz/node-mygram-client/docs/en/getting-started.md

 - Ensure you're using a compatible version of MygramDB
 - Check server logs for error details
 - Verify the table name and query syntax are correct

+### Input Validation Errors

+If you see `InputValidationError`, inspect the query and filter values for control characters or overly long expressions.
+Increase `ClientConfig.maxQueryLength` (and the server-side `api.max_query_length`) if the application legitimately needs longer queries.